Dreaker75/re-emerald/FUTURE_PLANS.md

 ## Features for Alpha release
  - Add version number on the Main Menu
  - Update Fly to be able to land in both towns/cities and routes (like in ORAS)
- - Change Hidden and PokeBall items found throughout the game to be more useful

 ## Features for Beta release
  - Make Fly and Teleport usable from the PokeNav map